-C. Execution of the design and build contract
+C. Execution of the works

-Clause 12 Services to be provided by the contractor
+Clause 12.
+Services to be provided by the contractor

 Subclause (1) The works must be executed in accordance with the contract, good professional practices and the client's instructions.
 If the nature of materials is not stated, they must be of customary good quality.
 The contractor must perform quality assurance of its services.